- How is childhood leukemia treated?

 - Complementary and alternative therapies for childhood leukemia

 Treatment of acute promyelocytic leukemia (APL) differs from usual AML treatment.
-Most children respond well to this treatment.
+Most children respond well to this treatment, which is given in 3 phases:

-Many children with APL may have blood-clotting problems, which can be serious.
-They may be given a “blood thinner” to help prevent or treat this.
+Many children with APL may have bleeding and blood-clotting problems, which can be serious.
+They may be given a “blood thinner” to help prevent or treat these problems.

 This is usually much like induction, using both ATRA and chemo.
 Because of the success of this treatment, stem cell transplant is not usually advised as long as the child stays in remission.